Harding Street raid: Legal action

 On July 24, 2019, the federal grand jury investigating the raid heard testimony from Houston police officers.
 On August 23, 2019, Harris County District Attorney Kim Ogg announced that officer Gerald Goines had been charged with two counts of felony murder.
 Officer Steven Bryant had also been charged with evidence tampering for "knowingly providing false information" in a police report.
 In November 2019, the FBI arrested Goines and others as part of the organization's investigation.

 On November 20, 2019, a federal grand jury returned indictments on federal charges in the Pecan Park raid case.
-Goines was charged with making false statements and depriving the victims’ constitutional right to be secure against unreasonable searches.
+Goines was charged with making false statements and depriving the victims of their constitutional right to be secure against unreasonable searches.
 Steven M. Bryant, another ex-HPD officer, was charged with making false statements and obstructing an official proceeding with further false statements.
 Patricia Ann Garcia was charged with making several fake 911 calls including the false claims that her daughter was in the Tuttle residence doing drugs and that the Tuttles were drug addicts who possessed machine guns.
 Authorities took the three into custody.
 Goines was charged with seven counts total; he surrendered to the FBI at his residence.

 In January 2020, a Harris County grand jury indicted Goines and Steven Bryant under Texas law, charging both with tampering with government documents and Goines with felony murder.
-Bryant later pled guilty to his charges.
+Bryant later pleaded guilty to his charges.

 The relatives of the deceased filed the first document in a lawsuit against the municipal government in July 2019.

 In July 2020, an additional 17 criminal counts were filed against six of the officers.
 As of June 2021, a total of 11 current or former HPD officers had been indicted.

 In March 2021, Patricia Ann Garcia pleaded guilty to making the false call leading to the raid and, in June, was sentenced by Judge George C. Hanks Jr. to 40 months of federal prison.

+Goines was convicted of murder in September 2024.
+During his sentencing on October 3, 2024, he suffered a medical emergency and was removed from the courtroom.
+Goines later recovered and was sentenced to 60 years' imprisonment.

 Reaction

 Radley Balko of The Washington Post wrote a criticism of no-knock raids based on this incident.
 The Houston Chronicle editorial board criticized HPD, stating that it lost the trust of Houstonians.

 In light of the shooting, Texas House of Representatives member Gene Wu and Texas Senate member Borris Miles proposed a bill that would make no-knock warrants unlawful in Texas.

-The group "We the People Organize", organized after the incident, created a mural in honor of the victims, which was unveiled in 2022.
+The group We the People Organize, formed after the incident, created a mural in honor of the victims, which was unveiled in 2022.

 As a result of the raid, HPD began requiring approval from the department head or a designee of that head before any no-knock raid.